 To Milan and Rome with Amma (2007)

 PONTE SANT’ANGELO.

 Our last stop for the day was the Vatican City – the smallest state in the world (0.44 km) and the most important basilica for Christians.
-Here, the Roman emperor (Caligula of the orgy fame that I had mentioned before) had built a circus, and also the famous Saint Peter was martyred in the early part of 60 AD.
-The Vatican State was established during the middle Ages and it had extended to include most of Italy.
-It was however wiped out by the unification of Italy in 1870, but was again reinstated in the early part of the 20th century and a kind of agreement for its coexistence was made by a treaty with the Italian state.
-The Vatican has its own police, army, diplomats, not to forget the famous Swiss Guards with their colorful uniforms (see their photo below), supposedly designed by Michelangelo himself, and has not changed for 5 centuries!
+Here, the Roman emperor (Caligula, of the orgy fame I had mentioned before) had built a circus, and the famous Saint Peter was martyred in the early part of 60 AD.
+The Vatican State was established during the Middle Ages, and it had extended to include most of Italy.
+It was, however, wiped out by the unification of Italy in 1870, but was again reinstated in the early part of the 20th century, and a kind of agreement for its coexistence was made by a treaty with the Italian state.
+The Vatican has its own police, army, and diplomats, not to forget the famous Swiss Guards with their colorful uniforms (see their photo below), supposedly designed by Michelangelo himself and unchanged for 5 centuries!

 Screen Shot 2017-04-17 at 9.52.06 PM.png